iotaledger/integration-services/documentation/docs/basics/authentication/example_is_sdk.md

 ## Authentication Workflow

 :::info
-You can find your current API version using the [http://localhost:3000/info](http://localhost:3000/info) endpoint.
+You can find the API version using the https://demo-integration-services.iota.cafe/ssi-bridge/info endpoint.
 This example uses `v0.1`.
 :::

 :::danger
 Never save your secret key in plain text in your code.
-Use local environment variables or IOTA [Stronghold](https://wiki.iota.org/stronghold.rs/welcome) to store your secret keys securely.
+Use local environment variables or IOTA [Stronghold](https://wiki.iota.org/stronghold.rs/getting_started) to store your secret keys securely.
 :::

 Depending on the functionality you are going to use, it may be sufficient to only authenticate the `IdentityClient()` or the `ChannelClient()`.